liliwustl/Healthcare_provider_clustering/README.md

 "Table2.R": Utilized to generate Table 2 in the manuscript.

 "Table3.R": Utilized to generate Table 3 in the manuscript.

+"Table4-5.R": Utilized to generate Table 4 and Table 5 in the manuscript.

 "master.R": A comprehensive script that navigates through our study, reproducing all results including tables and figures from the article, with a single command.